-- 1. When editing a new preset (such as in mode), the top and bottom positions are mapped to what the knob settings were before editing.
-It is worth setting the settings as close as possible before editing the preset. - 2.
+- 1. When creating a new preset with expression pedal mapping, it's easiest to begin in mode, with your desired starting settings already dialed in.
+Then enter mode and continue mapping your expression range.
+When entering mode, the top and bottom positions of the expression pedal are mapped to what the knob settings were before editing. - 2.
 Divisions settings are global through the whole sweep of the expression mapping and can not be changed with the expression pedal. - 3.
 You can manually adjust millisecond/BPM times with the $[\blacktriangle]$ and $[\blacktriangledown]$ buttons to get specific delay times in the top/bottom positions. - 4.
 When changing delay times, it is normal for the pitch to change due to the bucket brigade technology. - 5.
 If you find yourself in "Edit Mode" accidentally and wish to exit that mode, press the [▲] and [▼] buttons simultaneously to act as a "Cancel" and you will exit "Edit Mode".